-a) Transactions Relating to Post -Employment Benefits
+a.
+Transactions Relating to Post - Employment Benefits

 The cost of retirement benefits is recognised in the reported cost of services when the employees earn them rather than when they are eventually paid as pensions.
-However the charge made against Council Tax is based on the cash payable in the year, so the real cost of post employment / retirement benefits is reversed of the General Fund through the Movement in Reserves Statement.
-The following transactions have been made in the Comprehensive Income and Expenditure Statement and the general Fund Balance through the Movement in Reserves Statement during the year:
+However the charge made against Council Tax is based on the cash payable in the year, so the real cost of post employment/retirement benefits is reversed out of the General Fund through the Movement in Reserves Statement.
+The following transactions have been made in the Comprehensive Income and Expenditure Statement and the General Fund Balance through the Movement in Reserves Statement during the year:-

-2014/15 £'000 2013/14 £'000 Service cost comprising: 2000 Current service cost 7,775 9,996 Losses on settlements or curtailments 224 76 Total Service cost 7,999 10,072 Financing and Investment Income and Expenditure Interest cost on defined benefit obligation 12,502 12,275 Interest Income on scheme Assets (8,599) (8,596) Total Post employment benefits charged to the Surplus or deficit on Provision of Service 11,902 13,751 Return on Plan Assets (excluding amounts included in net interest expense) (16,041) 489 Actuarial losses arising on changes in demographic assumptions - 5,528 Actuarial gain and losses arising on changes in financial assumptions 48,780 - Other (1,565) - Total re-measurement of net defined benefit liability comprising 31,174 6,017 Total Post employment benefits charged to the Comprehensive Income and Expenditure 43,076 19,768 Reversal of net charges made for retirement benefits in accordance with the code 3,152 5,101 Actual amount charged against the Council Fund balance for pensions in the year: 3,132 3,101 Employers' contributions payable to scheme 8.750 8,650 Total Post employment benefits charged to the Surplus or deficit on provision of Services 11,902 13,751 Total 1 ost employment benefits charged to the surplus of deficit on provision of Services ,502 .
-3,101 b) Pension Assets and Liabilities recognised in the Balance Sheet
+2014/15 £'000 2013/14 £'000 Service cost comprising: Current service cost 7,775 9,996 Losses on settlements or curtailments 224 76 Total Service cost 7,999 10,072 Financing and Investment Income and Expenditure Interest cost on defined benefit obligation 12,502 12,275 Interest Income on scheme Assets (8,599) (8,596) Total Post employment benefits charged to the Surplus or deficit on Provision of Service 11,902 13,751 Return on Plan Assets (excluding amounts included in net interest expense) (16,041) 489 Actuarial losses arising on changes in demographic assumptions - 5,528 Actuarial gain and losses arising on changes in financial assumptions 48,780 - Other (1,565) - Total re-measurement of net defined benefit liability comprising 31,174 6,017 Total Post employment benefits charged to the Comprehensive Income and Expenditure 43,076 19,768 Developed the state of the stat 2.452 E 101 Reversal of net charges made for retirement benefits in accordance with the code 3,152 5,101 Actual amount charged against the Council Fund balance for pensions in the year: 0.750 0.650 Employers' contributions payable to scheme 8,750 8,650 Total Post employment benefits charged to the Surplus or deficit on provision of Services 11,902 13,751 b.
+Pension Assets and Liabilities recognised in the Balance Sheet

-Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels etc. Both the Local Government Pension scheme and Discretionary Benefits liabilities have been assessed by Hymans Robertson LLP and independent firm of actuaries, estimates being based on the latest full valuation of the scheme as at 31 March 2015.
+Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels etc. Both the Local Government Pension Scheme and Discretionary Benefits liabilities have been assessed by Hymans Robertson LLP, an independent firm of actuaries, estimates being based on the latest full valuation of the Scheme as at 31 March 2015.

-Amounts included in the Balances sheet arising from the Authority's obligation in respect of 31-Mar-15 31-Mar-14 its defined benefit plan is as follows: £'000 £'000 Present Value of Scheme Assets 224,961 199,636 Present Value of Scheme Liabilities (350,438) (290,788) Net liability arising from defined obligation (125,477) (91,152) - c) Reconciliation of Present Value of the Scheme liabilities
+Amounts included in the Balances sheet arising from the Authority's obligation in respect of 31-Mar-15 31-Mar-14 its defined benefit plan is as follows: £'000 £'000 Present Value of Scheme Assets 224,961 199,636 Present Value of Scheme Liabilities (350,438) (290,788) Net liability arising from defined obligation (125,477) (91,152)

+c.
+Reconciliation of Present Value of the Scheme liabilities